hy172574895/EasyCompleteYou/ReadMe.md

 ### Install

 #### Options 1:
-Using some Plugin-manager like Plug-vim or Vunble:
+Using some Plugin-manager like vim-plug or Vunble:
 Put the line into your vimrc, then install it.
-> hy172574895/EasyCompleteYou
+> Plug 'hy172574895/EasyCompleteYou'

 #### Options 2:
 Download the whole repository and put it into vim's `runtimepath`.